 My dogs were both kenneled inside for a short time, but kept getting out and making messes.
 We used the toughest dog kennels that existed!
 So, we had to come up with another idea.

-We lived in the country at the time and didn’t have any dog walker or doggie daycare options nearby.
-So, we built an indoor / outdoor kennel.
-We secured 3 6×8 closed fence panels from Home Depot for the outside kennel portion and put it up against a door to the back of our garage.
-We added a doggie door to the garage door, which led to a couple of large dog kennels put together inside.
+Here is what worked for us: We secured 3 6×8 closed fence panels from our local hardware store and put it up against a door to the back of our garage.
+We added a doggie door to the garage door, which led to a couple of large dog kennels put together inside the garage.

 8. Natural Antidotes

 You can use natural methods to calm anxiety too.
 Check out your local pet store for lavender based treats or diffusers that will release a calming lavender scent in the air to help keep your dog feeling safe and calm.

 Yes, in many cases, dog owners have had many positive reactions when treating separation anxiety with a good quality CBD Hemp Oil for dogs.

 We use the CBD oil for pets from the online company: Max and Neo CBD.
 Their CBD oil is made in the USA and have had success with our dogs staying more calm during the day while we are gone.